WDI-SEA/interview-questions/readme.md

 ## Testing Questions

 * What are some advantages/disadvantages to testing your code?
+Advantage - catching bugs right away before they become an issue.
+Disadvantage - The tests are only as good as the programmer writing them.

 * What tools would you use to test your code's functionality?
 * What is the difference between a unit test and a functional/integration test?
 * What is the purpose of a code style linting tool?